swisschain/Lykke-HftApi-Docs/source/includes/_api_usage.md

 # Protocol description

 Lykke HFT API allows users to use 2 kinds of protocol `gRPC API` and `Rest API`.

-Both kinds of APIs support the same methods with the same data format.
-But only gRPC API supports receiving streaming data from the platform.
+Both kinds of APIs support the same methods with the same data format, but only gRPC API supports receiving streaming data from the platform.

 ## gRPC API